Welcome to PayPal!

 PayPal’s liability is limited with respect to your PayPal account and your use of the PayPal services.
 In no event shall PayPal be liable for:

-- direct or indirect lost profits; or
+- Direct or indirect lost profits.

-- any special, incidental or consequential damages (including without limitation damages for loss of data or loss of business),
+- Any special, incidental or consequential damages (including without limitation damages for loss of data or loss of business),

 arising out of or in connection with our websites, software, systems (including any networks and servers used to provide any of the PayPal services) operated by us or on our behalf, any of the PayPal services, or this user agreement (however arising, including negligence), unless and to the extent prohibited by law.